-Methane Mitigation Systems are implemented within designated areas to ensure that methane soil gas vapor is incapable of intruding into buildings.
-Improper Methane Mitigation Designs can leave structures at risk of methane gas accumulation which may impose an explosive hazard.
+Methane Mitigation Systems is an application within known areas to ensure methane soil gas vapor will not intrude into buildings.
+Improper Methane Mitigation Designs can leave structures at risk of methane gas build up which may impose a violent hazard.

-The Methane Mitigation requirements are typically based on the proximity of current or historical oil and gas production, landfills, or other areas specified by your building department.
-The design process and requirements can vary depending on the code requirements for the city of which your property falls within.
-Several building departments within Southern California have establish Methane Mitigation Design code requirements including Los Angeles Department of Building and Safety, Orange County Fire Authority, County of Los Angeles Public Works Environmental Division, City of Brea, City of Montebello, and more.
+Thus Methane Mitigation rules are normally based on the closeness of current or old oil and gas production, landfills, or other areas stated by your building department.
+So the design process and rules can vary relative to the code rules for the city of which your property falls.
+Further, several building departments within Southern California have secure Methane Mitigation Design code requirements.
+This includes the Los Angeles Department of Building and Safety, Orange County Fire Authority, the County of Los Angeles Public Works Environmental Division, the City of Brea, the City of Montebello, and more.

 Los Angeles Building and Safety Methane Mitigation Requirements

-Methane Mitigation System requirements are established by the results of a Methane Test.
-Sway Features’ team of Engineers are experienced with the latest design standards and building codes.
-Our team of environmental professionals implement design optimization methods to cost effectively prevent the migration of methane gas into buildings.
+Methane Mitigation System rules have been stated by the results of a Methane Test.
+So, Sway Features’ team of Engineers has experience with the latest design standards and building codes.
+Importantly, our team of environmental professionals uses design optimization methods to practically prevent the movement of methane gas into buildings.

-Sway Features specializes in designing Methane Mitigation Systems for commercial buildings, multi-tenant residential projects, subterranean parking garages, underground vaults, basements and single-family dwellings.
+Thus Sway Features has finesse in creating Methane Mitigation Systems for commercial buildings, multi-tenant residential projects, subterranean parking garages, underground vaults, basements, and single-family dwellings.

-The City of Los Angeles has established high-risk “Methane Zones” and “Methane Buffer Zones” based on the proximity of current or historical oil and gas production.
-The Department of Building and Safety developed Methane Mitigation standards which must be followed if construction falls within a Methane Zone or Buffer Zone.
+Furthermore, the City of Los Angeles has defined risky “Methane Zones” and “Methane Buffer Zones” based on current or old oil and gas production proximity.
+The Department of Building and Safety develops Methane Mitigation standards which must be in motion if construction falls within a Methane Zone or Buffer Zone.